-Professional development
+Professional Development

-Professional development - Council will reimburse expenses incurred for mandatory professional development and/or discretionary professional development deemed essential for the councillors' role.
-The Mayor attends the Local Government Association Queensland (LGAQ), Australian Local Government Association (ALGA) and any other relevant conferences/seminars/workshops as the primary delegate (council shall appoint the other delegates).
-Councillors can attend workshops, courses, seminars and conferences that are related to the role of a councillor.
-Approval to attend is made by council resolution and therefore councillors should advise the CEO of their desire to attend an event.
-The CEO will provide a report to council seeking approval on behalf of the councillor.
+Council will reimburse expenses incurred for mandatory professional development and/or discretionary professional development deemed essential for the Councillors' role.
+The Mayor attends the Local Government Association Queensland (LGAQ), Australian Local Government Association (ALGA) and any other relevant conferences/seminars/workshops as the primary delegate (Council shall appoint the other delegates).
+Councillors can attend workshops, courses, seminars and conferences that are related to the role of a Councillor.
+Approval to attend is made by Council resolution and therefore Councillors should advise the CEO of their desire to attend an event.
+The CEO will provide a report to Council seeking approval on behalf of the Councillor.